s34s0n/dotfiles/README.md

 > Jenny of oldstone - GOTs8e2

 ## Credits
-Highly inspired by Vishnu Dev TJ, and Alex Pearce [!blog](https://alexpearce.me/2016/02/managing-dotfiles-with-stow/) on Managing dotfiles with stow
+Highly inspired by Pedo Dev TJ, and Alex Pearce [!blog](https://alexpearce.me/2016/02/managing-dotfiles-with-stow/) on Managing dotfiles with stow

 ### Install and Usage